 You can seek out salon-based professionals to wax your eyebrows, but it's possible to do it yourself at home with a kit.
 Before you do anything on your own, though, make sure you read the directions, and stop using any product that causes irritation.

-See the links on the next page to find out lots more information on waxing.
+See the links below to find out lots more information on waxing.

 - Barba, Alicia.
 "Nonlaser Hair Removal Techniques."
 International Dermatology Research, Inc. May 27, 2008.
 (Aug.
 25, 2009) http://emedicine.medscape.com/article/1067139-overview